gangleton/windy/README.md

 Windy
 ====================

-Windy is a Ruby module that allows you to easily interact with the [City of Chicago's Data Portal](http://data.cityofchicago.org/).
+This fork of Windy is a Ruby module that allows you to easily interact with the [City of New Orleans's Data Portal](http://data.nola.gov/).

 The city's datasets are hosted using the [Socrata](http://www.socrata.com/) software platform.
 This library serves as a convenience wrapper to interacting with [Socrata's Open Data API](http://dev.socrata.com/).